OhyoungKim/SQL_Balance-Sheet/README.md

 # SQL_Balance-Sheet
-- Aggregated and extracted data from given source using complex SQL scripts to build balance sheet
+- Aggregated and extracted data from given source using complex SQL scripts to build Balance Sheet